fetchai/agents-aea/CONTRIBUTING.md

 #### Reviewing a Pull Request

 The AEA team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following our [code of conduct][coc] and applies within or outside of the managed channels.
+Such behavior includes not following our [code of conduct][coc] and applies within or outside the managed channels.

 When you contribute a new feature, the maintenance burden is transferred to the core team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.